 Degenerative changes in the knee due to wear and tear from aging can also contribute to a meniscus tear.
 Cartilage becomes prone to tears as it weakens and sometimes something as simple as getting up from a seated position or getting out of a car can cause a tear.

-Certain factors may increase your risk.
+Certain factors may increase your risk of a torn meniscus.
 These include:

 - Participating in contact sports, such as football and hockey